odys-z/Anclient/docs/_sources/guide/controls/query-form.rst.txt

 QueryForm
 =========

-.. attention:: This doc is deprecated
+.. attention:: This doc is deprecated!
 ..

 1. Combobox binding: